joedursun/EventedConnection/README.md

 ### Basic usage

-Here is a simple example of how to open a connection, send the phrase "Hello world!" and close the connection.
+Here is a simple example of how to open a connection, send the phrase "Hello world!" and reconnect in the event of a connection error.

 ```go
 package main